raymond1/simple-parser-generator/README.md

 To see how to use the parser, look in the folder called demos/calculator and open the file 'calculator.html'.
 It shows an example of the parser in action.
 You may also look at a live demo <a href=https://raymondleon.ca/portfolio/simple-parser-generator/demos/calculator/step3/calculator.html>here</a>.

 To use the parser generator in your html file, simply put the parser.js file in the same directory as your html file and then refer to it in a script tag.
 After you have connected the script to your program, you will be able to use the parser in your JavaScript code by creating a new Parser object.

+There is a nodejs web server that is provided as part of this code that can be used to test the simple parser generator.
+To operate it, do the following:

+1)Install nodejs
+2)Go into the src/server directory and run node index.
+You may have to install a few dependencies first using npm install

-The basic usage of this object is show below:
+The basic usage of this object is shown in the section "Summary of typical usage".

 ## Summary of typical usage: